-1. What is the Medical Device Single Audit Program Pilot?
+1. What is the Medical Device Single Audit Program?

-The Medical Device Single Audit Program Pilot or "MDSAP Pilot" is a program that will allow the conduct of a single regulatory audit of a medical device manufacturer's quality management system that will satisfy the requirements of multiple regulatory jurisdictions.
-Audits will be conducted by Auditing Organizations authorized by the participating Regulatory Authorities to audit under MDSAP.
+The Medical Device Single Audit Program (MDSAP) is a program that allows the conduct of a single regulatory audit of a medical device manufacturer's quality management system that satisfies the requirements of multiple regulatory jurisdictions.
+Audits are conducted by Auditing Organizations authorized by the participating Regulatory Authorities to audit under MDSAP requirements.

 The MDSAP is a way that medical device manufacturers can be audited once for compliance with the standard and regulatory requirements of up to five different medical device markets: Australia, Brazil, Canada, Japan and the United States.
 The program's main mission is to "...jointly leverage regulatory resources to manage an efficient, effective, and sustainable single audit program focused on the oversight of medical device manufacturers."
-[International Medical Device Regulators Forum Medical Devices Single Audit Program, International Coalition Pilot Program Sheet, January 2014 - IMDRF Home Page].